Jerald-Golden/Jerald-Golden/README.md

 ### Hi there, I'm Jerald Golden B! 👋

-I am a passionate student seeking to leverage the current technology to create innovative solutions.
+I am a passionate FullStack and ThreeJs Developer seeking to leverage the current technology to create innovative solutions.
 Experienced in coding, problem-solving, and project management.
 Lifelong learner and enthusiastic team player.
 Ready to contribute to the ever-evolving tech landscape.😃

 ### Languages and Tools: